reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 ```
 As we can see from the output, the heap dump file with the name: `hdump.hprof` is created when the `OutOfMemoryError` occurs.

-### Other Methods of Generating Heap Dump
+### Other Methods of Generating Heap Dumps
 Some of the other methods of generating a heap dump are:

-1. jcmd
-jcmd tool is used to send diagnostic command requests to the JVM.
-It is packaged as part of JDK.
-It can be found in \bin folder.
+1. **jcmd**: jcmd is used to send diagnostic command requests to the JVM.
+It is packaged as part of the JDK.
+It can be found in the `\bin` folder of a Java installation.

-2. JVisualVM
-Usually analyzing heap dump takes more memory than the actual heap dump size.
-This could be problematic if we are trying to analyze heap dump from a large server on a development machine.
+2. **JVisualVM**: Usually, analyzing heap dump takes more memory than the actual heap dump size.
+This could be problematic if we are trying to analyze a heap dump from a large server on a development machine.
+JVisualVM provides live sampling of the Heap memory so it doesn't eat up the whole memory.

-For example, a server may have crashed with a heap dump of size 24 GB, and our local machine may only have 16 GB of memory.
-Therefore, tools like MAT will not be able to load the heap dump file.
-In this case, we should either analyze the heap dump on the same server machine if it does not have any memory constraint or use live memory sampling tools provided by VisualVM.

-### Analyzing the Heap Dump
+## Analyzing the Heap Dump
-Some of the answers we look for by analyzing the heap dump are :
+What we are looking for in a Heap dump is:

 1. Objects with high memory usage
 2. Object graph to identify objects of not releasing memory
 3. Reachable and unreachable objects

-Eclipse Memory Analyzer Tool (MAT) is one of the best tools to analyze Java heap dumps.
+[Eclipse Memory Analyzer](https://www.eclipse.org/mat/) (MAT) is one of the best tools to analyze Java heap dumps.
 Let us understand the basic concepts of Java heap dump analysis with MAT by analyzing the heap dump file we generated earlier.

 We will first start the Memory Analyzer Tool and open the heap dump file.
 In Eclipse MAT, two types of object sizes are reported:

-**Shallow heap size**: The shallow heap of an object is its size in the memory
+* **Shallow heap size**: The shallow heap of an object is its size in the memory
-**Retained heap size**: Retained heap is the amount of memory that will be freed when an object is garbage collected.
+* **Retained heap size**: Retained heap is the amount of memory that will be freed when an object is garbage collected.

-#### Overview Section in MAT
+### Overview Section in MAT
 After opening the heap dump, we will see an overview of the application's memory usage.
 The piechart shows the biggest objects by retained size in the `overview` tab as shown here: